vproxy-tools/panama-native-interface/README.md

   and naming collisions of these variables are not checked during the validation phase.
   This shouldn't be a problem, because normally people won't define "all upper case" type names or member fields.
+* The `CallSite<T>` is only allowed in parameters, you cannot use it in struct fields.
+  However you can store it in a field inside your C code and use it later, even using it on a new thread.